TypedUseCase/tuc-console/docs/tuc/parts.md

 actor "Main Service" as MainService <<My>>

 activate MainService
-note over MainService
+hnote over MainService
 do: Some work
-end note
+end hnote
-note over MainService
+hnote over MainService
 do:
     one thing
     other thing
     and the last thing
-end note
+end hnote

 deactivate MainService